These Are the Best 10 Italian Restaurants in NYC

 We didn’t order the places concerning how much we love them, so the order is just casual.

-None of the places here mentioned have somehow paid or sponsored us or this list.
+None of the places here mentioned have somehow paid us to be featured.

 The list is continuously updated so we may add new spots and let others disappear; if you want to suggest us one or more restaurants in New York that you have personally tried, send us an email and let’s talk.